California Democrats agree to delay health care worker minimum wage increase to help balance budget

 “We are confident that the initial raise for workers who have not yet received it will happen in the Fall,” Regan said.

-Lawmakers agreed to loan Pacific Gas & Electric $400 million to help extend the life of the state's only remaining nuclear power plant — money that some lawmakers had opposed because they were worried the state might not ever be paid back.
+Lawmakers agreed to lend $400 million to the utility Pacific Gas & Electric to help extend the life of the state's only remaining nuclear power plant — money that some lawmakers had opposed because they were worried it might not ever be paid back.

-And Newsom agreed to increase how much the state's Medicaid program pays doctors to treat patients — money he had previously proposed to cut despite concerns from lawmakers that it would only increase a shortage of doctors willing to treat Medicaid patients.
-Those increases could be withdrawn, depending on the outcome of a November ballot measure.
+And Newsom agreed to increase how much the state's Medicaid program pays doctors to treat patients — although the amount is far less than he previously agreed to spend.
+Meanwhile, doctors have qualified a measure for the November ballot that would force the state to pay them more for treating Medicaid patients.

+In addition to a nearly 8% cut across the board for state agencies, the agreement includes an additional $350 million cut for state prisons.
+It also includes a temporary tax hike — starting this year and running through 2026 — on businesses with more than $1 million in taxable income.

 “This agreement sets the state on a path for long-term fiscal stability — addressing the current shortfall and strengthening budget resilience down the road,” Newsom said.

-Lawmakers are likely to vote on the budget this week.
+Lawmakers are likely to vote on the budget next week.
 Republicans, who don't control enough seats to influence legislation, say they were left out of the negotiations.

-Senate President Pro Tempore Mike McGuire called it a “tough budget year,” but said elected officials were able “to shrink the shortfall, protect our progress, and maintain responsible reserves.”
+Senate President Pro Tempore Mike McGuire said it has been a “tough budget year” but elected officials were able “to shrink the shortfall, protect our progress, and maintain responsible reserves.”

 Democratic Assembly Speaker Robert Rivas said the Assembly “fought hard to protect the public services that matter most to Californians.”